4 Crazy Travel Stories from my Trip Around the World

-Travel blogs, travel photos and features from Cambodia
+Travel blogs, travel photos and features from Cambodia in Southeast Asia

 The Kingdom of Cambodia has a lot to offer visitors.
 Pristine beaches, spectacular ruins, friendly faces and delicious food are just some of the things that await you on a trip there!
 Start here with my basic Cambodia travel tips, or jump down below to read my latest Cambodia travel blogs.

 Cambodia’s annual climate is roughly divided into two seasons: dry and wet.
 The dry season is from November to April when temperatures are much higher, and humidity lower, and the wet season runs from May to October, with lower temperatures, higher humidity and chances of flooding.
-The dry season is typically more popular with visitors, but this means that prices are often higher: by travelling during the wet season, you’ll likely find good deals, especially on accommodation.
+The dry season is typically more popular with visitors, but this means that prices are often higher: by traveling during the wet season, you’ll likely find good deals, especially on accommodation.

 Like in much of Southeast Asia, Chinese New Year (in late January or early February) is widely celebrated, and things can get crowded at this time.
 Other important annual festivals to consider when planning a trip to Cambodia are the Khmer New Year in April, Pchum Ben in September, a religious festival which commemorates the dead and the Water Festival on the last full moon in late October or early November.